OP-TEE/optee_os/documentation/extensions/crypto_pbkdf2.md

 ## API extension

-To support PBKDF2, the *GlobalPlatform TEE Internal API Specification v1.0* was extended with a new algorithm descriptor, new object types, and new object attributes as described below.
+To support PBKDF2, the *GlobalPlatform TEE Internal Core API Specification v1.1* was extended with a new algorithm descriptor, new object types, and new object attributes as described below.

 ### p.95 Add new object type to TEE_PopulateTransientObject